SeptemberHX/HP-Spectre-X360-13-late-2018-Hackintosh/readme.md

 ------

 The touchpad seems not work during installing.
 It should work after rebooting into system.
+Also trying to rebuild the kext caches with **hackintool**

 ------